paulwib/gulp-ssg/README.md

 ### sort `string`

-A property to sort pages by in the index, defaults to `url`.
+A property to sort pages by, defaults to `url`.
 For example, this could be a property like `order` extracted from the YAML front-matter, giving content editors full control over the order of pages.

 ### sectionProperties `array`